Evolution of networks with multiple junctions: Classification of possible blow--up limits

-for every $t\in[0,T)$, the proof of this proposition gets easier and we get a stronger convergence to the limit network.
-This is due to the uniform pointwise bound on the curvature (consequently on its derivatives) that we get after the rescaling by the Type~I estimate, see~\cite[Section~6, Proposition~6.16]{mannovtor}, for instance.
-Similarly, with the right choice of the sequence $\mu_{i_j}$, the same holds also for Proposition~\ref{thm:shrinkingnetworks.1}.
+for every $t\in[0,T)$.
+Otherwise, the singularity is called of {\em Type~II}.\\ If the singularity is of Type~I, then the proof of this proposition gets easier and we get a stronger convergence to the limit network.
+Indeed, thanks to the Type~I estimate~\eqref{typeI} one obtains a uniform pointwise bound on the curvature (and consequently on its derivatives) of the rescaled network (see~\cite[Section~6, Proposition~6.16]{mannovtor}, for instance).
+Similarly, with the right choice of the sequence $\mu_{i_j}$, the same holds also for Proposition~\ref{thm:shrinkingnetworks.1}. \end{rem}

-We mention here that when for no constant $C$ the above estimate on the blow--up rate of the curvature is satisfied, the singularity is called of {\em Type~II}.

-\item As for the parabolic rescaling (see the discussion immediately after Lemma~\ref{boh}), it can be shown that the convergence of the rescaled networks $\widetilde{\SS}_{x_0,\tt_{j}}$ to $\widetilde{\SS}_\infty$ is locally smooth far from the cores and non multiplicity--one curves of $\widetilde{\SS}_\infty$. \end{enumerate} \end{rem}